Mature Masculine

 Integration

 Integration is the Magician's skill of uniting what was separate.
-To synthesize knowledge into wisdom.
-To bring together fragmented parts of self.
-To create order from complexity.
+It synthesizes knowledge into wisdom.
+It brings together fragmented parts of self.
+It creates order from complexity.

-True integration does not force unity.
-It honors difference and finds the pattern that connects.
+Real integration does not force unity.
+It respects difference and finds the pattern that connects.

 Integration and the Alchemist